What is Overdraft?

 Another good example of overdraft on saving account is Citibank Suvidha Savings Account.
 This is a form of instant cash credit which allows you to get instant money up to Rs.
 5 lakh.
 The bank fixes the minimum EMI amount along with the interest rate.
 However, the customer can choose to increase the amount of EMI as per his/her convenience at any time.
 This scheme does not include a prepayment fee.

-- Overdraft against Time Deposits: Time deposits such as fixed deposits are also eligible for overdraft.
+Overdraft against Time Deposits: Time deposits, such as fixed deposits are also eligible for overdraft facility.
 However, not every bank provides this facility as this is subject to bank’s policy only.
-The most prominent bank among the public sector banks in the country, SBI, offers overdraft facility against time deposits.
+SBI, offers overdraft facility against time deposits.
 All the customers having single/joint time deposits such as TDR/STDR and RD including NRE/NRO/RFC in any of the SBI branches are eligible for this facility.
 Customers can also apply through Internet banking for TDR and STDR overdraft.

-Let’s discuss SBI Loan Against Time Deposit for your reference.
+Let’s further discuss SBI Loan Against Time Deposit for your reference.

 With Nil processing fee, the minimum amount overdraft is kept at Rs.
 25,000 whereas the maximum amount is Rs.
 5 crore.
 The value of the overdraft cannot exceed 90% of the value of time deposit.
 The interest rate is kept at 1% above the relative time deposit rate.
 The repayment period is scheduled as per the repayment capacity of the borrower and the amount of overdraft.
 Moreover, repayment period for TDR and STDR ranges from 3 years to 5 years.
 SBI does not charge any processing fee and prepayment charges as well.
 This type of overdraft is also called secured overdraft.